-Matters on which we are required to report by exception
+13. Matters on which we are required to report by exception

-Adequacy of explanations received and accounting records Under the Companies Act 2006 we are required to report to you if, in our opinion: we have not received all the information and explanations we require for our audit; or adequate accounting records have not been kept, or returns adequate for our audit have not been received from branches not We have nothing to report in respect of these matters. visited by us; or the financial statements are not in agreement with the accounting records and returns.
-Directors' remuneration Under the Companies Act 2006 we are also required to report if in our opinion certain disclosures of directors' remuneration have not been made.
-We have nothing to report in respect of this matter.
+13.1.
+Adequacy of explanations received and accounting records

+Under the Companies Act 2006 we are required to report to you if, in our opinion:

+- · we have not received all the information and explanations we require for our audit; or - adequate accounting records have not been kept, or returns adequate for our audit have not been received from branches not visited by us; or - the financial statements are not in agreement with the accounting records and returns.

+We have nothing to report in respect of these matters.